c3g/GenPipes_Docs/docs/source/faq/faq_c3g_res.rst

 The modules that come along with GenPipes allow you to use bioinformatics tools like Samtools, Homer, MACS2, without installing them yourself.

-For details on why we need modules for GenPipes and which ones are required, deployed and pre-installed the Digital Research Alliance Canada Servers, see :ref:`doc_cvmfs_modules`.
+For details on why we need modules for GenPipes and which ones are required, deployed and pre-installed the Digital Research Alliance Canada Servers, see :ref:`the list of available modules<doc_cvmfs_modules>`.

 What are GenPipes genomes?
 Where can I access them from?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++